Welcome to Inkbunny...

 If the transformation is somehow portrayed as the character still being there unharmed, then it will probably be fine.

-If the transformation makes the character’s self or consciousness disappear, then it bothers me.
+If the transformation makes the character’s self or consciousness disappear, then I’d be concerned and probably not do it.

 Reversible character transformations (where one character turns into another character in body, personality and maybe memories) is a grey area that can be fine, but I can be very touchy about it.